-Based on the preliminary results of unpublished analysis from a large, multicenter, randomized, open-label trial for hospitalized patients in the United Kingdom (RECOVERY trial) described below, the US COVID-19 Treatment Guidelines Panel recommends using dexamethasone (at a dose of 6 mg per day for up to 10 days) in patients with COVID-19 who are mechanically ventilated (AI) and in patients with COVID-19 who require supplemental oxygen but who are not mechanically ventilated (BI).
-The Panel recommends against using dexamethasone in patients with COVID-19 who do not require supplemental oxygen (AI) [61].
+Based on results of the RECOVERY Trial described below, the US COVID-19 Treatment Guidelines Panel recommends using dexamethasone (at a dose of 6 mg per day for up to 10 days) in patients with COVID-19 who are mechanically ventilated (AI) and in patients with COVID-19 who require supplemental oxygen but who are not mechanically ventilated (BI).
+The Panel recommends against using dexamethasone in patients with COVID-19 who do not require supplemental oxygen (AI) [58].
+If dexamethasone is not available, the Panel recommends using alternative glucocorticoids such as prednisone, methylprednisolone, or hydrocortisone (AIII) [61].